-A new addition to my Tips & Tutorials page today is a video showing exactly how to do the wrapped fleece binding technique on my Autumn Grace pattern.
-I LOVE this technique, and you'll see it in a few of my patterns that are designed for fleece.
+A new addition to my Tips & Tutorials page today is a video showing exactly how to do the wrapped fleece binding technique on the Autumn Grace pattern.
+You will see this technique in a few of my patterns that are designed for fleece because it is one that I absolutely LOVE using!
 I'm hoping this video will explain this method clearly to those of you who might be unsure quite how or why this technique is used.

 Clicking the image below will take you to the Tutorials section of my website where you will find the video showing how to wrap, pin, stitch, and trim the bottom hem on an Autumn Grace tunic.
 It also shows how this technique can be used in a similar way on wider pieces, such as the collar of the Finley & Quinn robe pattern.

 I hope that this video is enlightening to those who have never used this method before, and that it will inspire you to give it a try!

 Thank you so much for stopping by my little corner of the digital world.
 When I'm not designing (or, more likely, attempting to keep up with housework or schooling my three rug rats!) you'll probably find me with my nose in a book, escaping for a few precious moments into a world of fiction or learning with single-minded focus about my latest interest.
 Here, I'd like to share with you some of the things that I'm currently working on and a bit about all the ways I like to keep my creative juices flowing!